Eligibility for the Section 8 / Housing Choice program.Updated June 20, 2017

-The Housing Choice (Section 8) Voucher Program provides housing assistance, in the form of vouchers, to low-income families.
-The vouchers are used to help the family pay for housing.
+The Housing Choice Voucher Program provides housing assistance, in the form of Section 8 vouchers, to low-income families.
+The Section 8 vouchers are used to help the family pay for housing.
 Local public housing agencies (PHA) administer vouchers based on household income and family size and recipients are free to choose any housing that meets program requirements.

-To find your local PHA to apply, visit the HUD website.
+To find your local PHA to apply, and to learn more about Section 8 voucher rules, visit the HUD website.

 - Eligibility is determined.